michaelschem/suricata/doc/userguide/rule-management/oinkmaster.rst

 Emerging Threats Pro and VRT.
 In this example we are using Emerging Threats.

-Oinkmaster has to know where the rules an be found.
+Oinkmaster has to know where the rules can be found.
 These rules can be found at:

 ::